Institute for District Administrators (IDA) for District Level Leaders

 Who is it for?

-The Institute for District Administrators is designed to support entry-level district leaders with the knowledge, skills, and characteristics needed to serve on and lead highly effective district teams.
+The Institute for District Administrators is designed to support experienced district administrators with the knowledge, skills, and characteristics needed to serve on and lead highly effective district teams.
 District-level administrators, defined as superintendents’ designees, assistant superintendents, directors, coordinators, supervisors, and other district staff are eligible to enroll.

 What does it look like?